 Make cookies immediately, or if refrigerating, cover dough well and bring to room temperature before rolling out cookies because coconut oil makes the cookie dough more fragile when cold.

-Measure one teaspoon of dough and roll into a ball.
+Measure one tablespoon of dough and roll into a ball.
 Roll the ball in the sugar and place on prepared cookie sheet.
 Repeat, placing the balls about 1 inch apart.

 Gently flatten each cookie using a fork, pressing once across the cookie, then again, making a crisscross pattern.